soderlind/a-faster-load-textdomain/README.md

 2. If the cached version exists, [include](https://www.php.net/manual/en/function.include.php) the cached version.
 3. If the cached version doesn't exist, load the .mo file, and save the file as PHP array in `wp-content/cache/wp-cache-textdomain/` directory.

 The localized PHP array can be cached via PHP OPcache.
+If you have PHP OPcache enabled, then the localized PHP array will be cached in memory, and the PHP file will not be parsed again.

 ## Changelog